C0ntrolDev/spotify_downloader/README.md

 # spotify_downloader
 status : developing

-the release is scheduled until 2025
+the first version is planned no earlier than January 2024